ARM-software/abi-aa/addenda32/addenda32.rst

 We can also understand procedure call-related compatibility in terms of sets of demands placed on an execution environment, but the modeling is more difficult.
-In this case the environment is less obvious, more abstract, and elements of it can depend on an operating system or the tool chain itself.
+In this case the environment is less obvious, more abstract, and elements of it can depend on an operating system or the toolchain itself.

 Mathematically, A *compatible with* B can be understood as: {demands made by A} ⊆ {demands made by B}.